NREL/HPC/languages/python/openai_rllib/simple-example/README.md

  * Open it using a standard text editor (e.g. `nano`) after training is finished.

 An example of a `slurm-<job_id>.out` file is also included in the repo for reference.

+<sup>**</sup> **Supplemental notes: **
+As you noticed, when using RLlib for RL traning, there is no need to `import gym`, as we did in the non-training example, because RLlib recognizes automatically all benchmark OpenAI Gym environments.
+Even when you create your own custom-made Gym environments, RLlib provides proper functions with which you can register your environment before training.